ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Image Files

-All of the main InSAR product GeoTIFFs are 32-bit floating-point single-band files.
+All of the main InSAR product files are 32-bit floating-point single-band GeoTIFFs.

 - The amplitude image is the amplitude from the reference scene.
 - The coherence file contains values from 0.0 to 1.0, with zero being non-coherent to 1.0 being perfectly coherent.